Default-Value/defaultvalue.info/_projects/mirandabrooks.md

   <source src="/assets/images/defaultvalue-dot-info-mbrooks1.mp4" type="video/mp4" />
 </video>

-Miranda Brooks is a landscape architecture who needed an effortlessly simple-to-update website to showcase her work.
-With design by Alizee Freudenthal, we developed the website that puts images of her gardens front and center.
+[Miranda Brooks](http://mirandabrooks.com/) is a landscape architect who needed an effortlessly simple-to-update website to showcase her work.
+With design by [Alizée Freudenthal](http://alizeefreudenthal.com/), we developed the website that puts images of her gardens front and center.
 Siteleaf is used as a content management system to allow the slideshows to be updated season to season.
 {: .measure-wide .mb8 }

 {% assign image = "defaultvalue-dot-info-mbrooks2.png" %} {% assign shadow = true %} {% include srcset-imgix.html %}